 Some women come in to Dr. Brucker’s office just knowing that “it’s time” to replace their implants after 15, 20 or 30 years have passed since their original surgery.
 They may or may not be experiencing a rupture other problems but since we counsel women to understand that breast implants are not lifetime devices, you should understand at some point you will need to have them replaced.

-- Your Initial Breast Augmentation Results are Asymmetrical.
+4. Your Initial Breast Augmentation Results are Asymmetrical (Uneven).

-Most Del Mar women who get a breast augmentation are hoping to improve pre-existing asymmetry, which is why uneven results can be so frustrating and embarrassing.
-Sometimes, despite your plastic surgeon’s best efforts, breast implants will appear asymmetrical due to a pre-existing asymmetry (if your breasts were asymmetrical before surgery, this difference can be magnified after surgery), the implant size(s) chosen, or using incision sites farther away from the breast (such as the transaxillary/armpit incision or the TUBA/belly button incision).
+Most women who get a breast augmentation are hoping to improve pre-existing asymmetry, which is why uneven results can be so frustrating and embarrassing.
+Sometimes, despite your plastic surgeon’s best efforts, one breast implants will appear higher or lower than the other due to a pre-existing asymmetry (if your breasts were asymmetrical before surgery, this difference can be magnified after surgery), the implant size(s) chosen, or using incision sites farther away from the breast (such as the transaxillary/armpit incision or the TUBA/belly button incision).